-During the fiscal year ended December 30, 2017 ("fiscal 2017"), the Board of Directors held eight meetings.
-The Board of Directors has an Audit Committee, Compensation Committee, Nominating and Governance Committee and a Strategic Advisory Committee.
-During fiscal 2017, the Audit Committee held six meetings, the Compensation Committee held eight meetings, the Nominating and Governance Committee held two meetings and the Strategic Advisory Committee held two meetings.
-During fiscal 2017, each director attended at least 75% of the meetings of the Board of Directors and 100% of the meetings of the committees on which such directors served.
+During the fiscal year ended December 29, 2018 ("fiscal 2018"), the Board of Directors held eight meetings.
+The Board of Directors has the following committees: Audit Committee; Compensation Committee; Nominating and Governance Committee; Strategic Advisory Committee; and Regulatory, Compliance and Cybersecurity Committee.
+During fiscal 2018, (i) the Audit Committee held eight meetings, (ii) the Compensation Committee held seven meetings, (iii) the Nominating and Governance Committee held three meetings, (iv) the Strategic Advisory Committee held three meetings and (v) the Regulatory, Compliance and Cybersecurity Committee held four meetings.
+During fiscal 2018, each director attended at least 75% of the meetings of the Board of Directors and 100% of the meetings of the committees on which such directors served; except Dr. Sheares was unable to attend 75% of the meetings held by all committees of the Board of Directors on which he served.
 Each of the committees of the Board of Directors acts pursuant to a separate written charter adopted by the Board of Directors.